jquickgh/Kaggle-Counting-Sea-Lions/README.md

-# Kaggle - Counting Sea Lions
+# Kaggle: Counting Sea Lions
 Applying Computer Vision and Deep Learning to automate the population count for the endangered Steller Sea Lions.

 [//]: # (Image References)